pkgranholt/Improved-search-for-used-cars/Presentation.md

 The downside to creating these means is twofold.
 Firstly, the original data is changed.
 Ideally I would like to have avoided this.
 But in this case I believe the benefit outweighs the downside of doing it.
 Secondly, if you look at how fault rates are represented across the different report years, you'll see that the same problem is still present, only this time it is across report years instead of vehicle production years.
 The fault rate for a 2014 car in the 2016 and 2017 reports are identical after the transformation.
 This is not an issue for my particular project, as I'm not concerned with comparing reports from different years.
 If you want to search for the fault rate for a car, you'll want the newest report, not how different reports historically have evaluated it differently.

 We'll start with creating the means for the fault rates.
 Here the data is transformed so that each report year is a separate column.
-This is done twice to remove rows that only contains NA-values.
+This is done twice to remove rows that only contains NA-values in the year-columns for the fault rate.
 This in effect compresses the data set by quite a bit.

 ```r
 rel_fr <- rel %>%